A comparison between weakly protomodular and protomodular objects in unital categories: Introduction

 It is easy to see that every protomodular object is a weakly protomodular object.
 The converse is false, since there are weakly protomodular objects that are not protomodular.
-For example, in every pointed finitely complete category the zero object is weakly protomodular, while the condition that the zero object is protomodular is equivalent to the category being unital in the sense of~\cite{B96}.
-Recall that a pointed finitely complete category is a \emph{unital category} if, for every pair of objects $(X, Y)$ the canonical morphisms $\langle 1_X, 0 \rangle \colon X \to X \times Y$ and $\langle 0, 1_Y \rangle \colon Y \to X \times Y$ are jointly extremal-epimorphic.
-As observed in~\cite[Proposition 7.12]{MRVdL-TCOGAM}, this condition is equivalent to the protomodularity of the zero object.
+For example, in every pointed finitely complete category the zero object is weakly protomodular, while, as observed in~\cite[Proposition 7.12]{MRVdL-TCOGAM}, the condition that the zero object is protomodular is equivalent to the category being unital in the sense of~\cite{B96}.
+Recall that a pointed finitely complete category is a \emph{unital category} if, for every pair of objects \((X, Y)\) the canonical morphisms \({\langle 1_X, 0 \rangle \colon X \to X \times Y}\) and \(\langle 0, 1_Y \rangle \colon Y \to X \times Y\) are jointly extremal-epimorphic.
 So, for example, in the category of pointed sets the singleton is a weakly protomodular object but not a protomodular object, since this category is not unital.

 In all previously studied examples of unital categories, protomodular and weakly protomodular objects have been found to coincide.
 This includes cases such as monoids and semirings, as mentioned above, but also cocommutative bialgebras over an algebraically closed field, where (weakly) protomodular objects are precisely the cocommutative Hopf algebras, as demonstrated in~\cite{GM-VdL1}.
 This consistency raises the question of whether protomodular and weakly protomodular objects always coincide in unital categories.